Here’s a rundown of the best AirPod Pro tips and hacks to make the most out of your listening device.

-- Stick the paper clip inside the foam tips and do so until the tip is halfway through the clip, as seen on the picture below.
+- Stick the paper clip inside the foam tips until the tip is halfway through the clip, as seen in the picture below.

 - Thread the silicone tips inside the hole left by the paper clip until the tip is halfway through.

 - Pull up the paper clip while widening the top opening of the foam tips until the silicone tip’s flap makes it through.

 - Put the AirPods Pro silicone flap over the foam tips and put the tips back onto the earbuds.

 14. Use Your AirPods for Your In-Flight Entertainment

 Using your AirPods Pro to watch movies or listen to music using the plane’s in-flight entertainment system allows you to avoid using the poor-quality headphones airlines usually provide.

 However, in-flight entertainment systems don’t typically have Bluetooth audio support.
 Therefore, you’ll need an adapter to connect your AirPods to your in-flight entertainment, such as the Twelve South AirFly Pro.